-The DocuSign Summer Intern Program: Connections, Career Exploration, Learning Opportunities and More
+The DocuSign Summer Intern Program: Connections, Career Exploration and Learning Opportunities

 Summer 2021 is upon us!
 We’re looking forward to onboarding fresh faces into the DocuSign family through our Summer Intern Program and reflecting on how things went last summer.
 While 2020 was a unique year, we strived to provide our interns with a robust experience that created opportunities for cross-functional connections, mentoring, career-enhancing projects, strong manager engagement, career guidance and a glimpse of what makes Docusign such an amazing place to work.
 We were committed to delivering this vision despite moving our DocuSign Summer Intern program to a fully virtual summer experience.

 During the 12-weeks, we had two main goals for all interns:

 - To understand DocuSign as a company and how we do what we do on a daily basis -- to showcase the amazing culture that is core to DocuSign.
 Because how we get things done and what we get done is equally important to us.

 - To gain real-world skills and develop individual career goals through the work they did with their teams and the insights we provided about why our employees thrive at Docusign.